 Refactored and documented a version of jolocom-lib, which encapsulates all the functionality requisite for self-sovereign identity, such as creating decentralized identifiers and verifying verifiable credentials, as well as a set of functionalities useful for services looking to implement self-sovereign identity single sign-on solutions.

-Switched from Cordova to React Native to address performance issues, improved the UI to make it more convenient to use, and removed credential verification through Jolocom (included only for showcase purposes during previous iterations) in order to support different verification flows.
+Switched from Cordova to React Native to address performance issues, redesigned the visual user interface to align with ongoing company rebranding, and removed credential verification through Jolocom (included only for showcase purposes during previous iterations) in order to support different verification flows.

 Enabled functionalities that support self-sovereign identity, like creating verifiable credentials which third parties can evaluate and provide attestation for.
-Added support for credential-based single sign-on was added.
+Added support for credential-based single sign-on.

 A major architectural pivot resulting in a lightweight client application (the SmartWallet) and a protocol built with Ethereum and IPFS.
 The app encapsulates major functionality around self-sovereign identity management and interactions.
 The format of identity data is compliant with W3C open standards and the identity is based on HD key pairs.

-A major architectural pivot resulting in development of the Jolcom Identity Gateway, which acted as the main entry point for personal data.
-Support for more features unique to self-sovereign identities and how they interact with each other (e.g. the process of claim verification) soon to follow.
+A major architectural pivot resulting in development of the Jolocom Identity Gateway, which acted as the main entry point for personal data.
+Support for more features unique to self-sovereign identities and their interactions (e.g. the process of claim verification) soon follow.